 Let's give Donald Trump a big answer.

-Uh when we opened this Wall Street project and we talked about it, he gave us space at 40 Wall Street which was to make a statement about our having a presence there.
+When we opened this Wall Street project and we talked about it, he gave us space at 40 Wall Street, which was to make a statement about our having a presence there.

 And beyond that, in terms of reaching out and being inclusive, he's done that too.

-And created for many people a comfort zone when I ran for the presidency in 84 and 88.
+And created for many people a comfort on when I ran for the presidency in 804 and 88.

 And many others thought it was either laughable or something to avoid.

-He came to our business meeting here in New York because he has this sense of the curious and a will to rest and make things better.
+He came to our business meeting here in New York because he has this sense of the curious and a will to risk to make things better.

-And so aside from all of his style and his pizzazz, he's a serious person who is an effective builder of building for the builder of people.
+And so aside from all of his style and his pizzazz, he's a serious person who's an effective builder of billing for the builder people.

 So I just want to thank everybody in the room for being here.

-Uh there you have it I mean there was one poll that had Trump with the black community of 14 point six percent.
+I mean, there was one poll that had Trump with the black community of 14.6%.

-That doesn't sound like a high number but it would be higher than the last eight Republican presidential candidates that's a game changer.
+That doesn't sound like a high number, but it would be higher than the last eight Republican presidential candidates.

-Well, I think that there are a growing number of African Americans who realize that liberalism hasn't worked.
+Well, I think, and look, I think that there are a growing number of African Americans who realize that liberalism hasn't worked.

-Take a look, for example, at the Dodd-Frank bill that has protected and enlarged the big banks, supposedly supposed to bring them under control, actually made them even bigger, had very anti-small bank, very anti-small credit union provisions.
+You know, would you take a f look, for example, at the Dodd-Frank bill that has protected and enlarged the big banks, supposedly supposed to bring them under control, actually made them even bigger, had very anti-small bank, very anti-small credit union provisions.

 And you can go through area after area where bureaucratic red tape and big government has made it harder and harder for minorities to rise.

-The liberal approach to communities has made it harder and harder to have safety under.
+The liberal approach to communities has made it harder and harder to have safety.

-And so you just go down this list of things and you realize that once Republicans have the courage to go into the communities and I was very proud of Trump being in Detroit taking questions being with people I think folks are going to find this to be a a really profound moment of change partly because it changes the candidate.
+And so you just go down this list of things and you realize that once Republicans have the courage to go into the communities, and I was very proud of Trump being in Detroit, taking questions, being with people, I think folks are going to find this to be a really profound moment of change, partly because it changes the candidate.

-Um And I think that you you're in this kind of a setting where Donald Trump is learning new things.
+And I think you're in this kind of a setting where Donald Trump is learning new things.

 And as a natural job creator, a real businessman who knows how to create jobs, he can bring a great deal to the African American and Latino communities on the job creation front.